Ella Blaylock Atherton: Personal life

 In 1898, in Concord, New Hampshire, Atherton married the widower, Capt.
 Henry B. Atherton, a lawyer, newspaper editor and Civil War veteran; she was his second wife.
-The couple had two children: Blaylock Atherton (b.
-1900) and Ives (b.
-1903).
+The couple had two children: Blaylock Atherton and Ives.

 Atherton traveled extensively with her husband to Newfoundland and Labrador and other parts of Canada.

 Atherton was a member of the Woman's Auxiliary and the Young Women's Christian Association.
 She supported women's suffrage and was a member of the New Hampshire Woman Suffrage Society.
 She was also a charter member of the Woman's Auxiliary of the YMCA and the Fortnightly Club.
 In religion, she was Episcopalian, and attended the Church of the Good Shepherd in Nashua.

 She was widowed when Capt.
 Atherton died in 1906.
 Atherton died in New Hampshire, September 4, 1933, and was buried at Edgewood Cemetery in Nashua Her son Blaylock Atherton presided over the New Hampshire state senate from 1951 to 1952, and was acting governor briefly in 1952.